jzhong0821/History-Club/src/content/blog/draft-Jack-Farewell.md

 The JZ25 campaign was by its nature a call for freedom of expression, that when it comes to normal campus affairs, students should be allowed to publicly discuss and disagree with school officials in accordance with the RLS core values.
 As we start to enter early summer, campus has been enveloped in warmth, and a new sense of conviction has begun to shine through from the student body.

 I have spoken on this many times, but I want to say it again.
 Stevenson School is a private institution and has no **_legal obligation_** to provide students with any degree of freedom of speech.
-However, as an American school, Stevenson has a **_moral obligation_** to educate the next generation of democratic voters, and it is simply against its basic principle of "inclusion" to censor campus discussions on basic topics: assemblies, LC backdoor, DEI changes.
+However, as an American school, Stevenson has a **_moral obligation_** to educate the next generation of democratic voters.

 ## We have had a history

-We have had a history of silencing public dialogue.
+We have had a history of underrepresented public dialogue.
 This is a truth.
 I assume no harmful intentions from the school's end, but students with contrarian ideals have felt oppressed in the past, and this needs to be addressed.

 Stevenson should be a place where debate is celebrated, where public disagreement is allowed.
 I believe that my campaign has had an overall positive effect by giving students the courage to speak up.
 When a topic truly matters to you, you should be brave enough to speak about it.